Mozambique national football team: Recent years

 Mozambique had several close misses when it came to reaching another AFCON Finals.
 During the 2013 qualifiers, they reached the final round and beat Morocco 2–0 in the first leg in Maputo.
-However, they were beaten 4–0 in Marrakech four days later.
+However, they were beaten 4–0 in Marrakesh four days later.
 During the 2019 qualifiers the Mambas were only denied by a Guinea-Bissau equaliser in stoppage time at the end of their final Group K match.

 Finally, in 2023, Mozambique qualified for the AFCON for the first time since 2010 after beating Benin 3-2 at home on the final day of qualification.
 They would finish bottom of their group at the finals, drawing 2-2 with both Egypt and Ghana in their first and last games respectively but losing 3-0 to Cape Verde in between.

 Mozambique qualified for the 2025 Africa Cup of Nations, which is set to be their sixth appearance at the tournament.